Akselera Tech

 • 44% of customers prefer phone calls during research phase

-The rule: If no one is available to answer the phone, do not run ads.
-Period.
+The rule: If nobody's available to answer the phone, don't run ads.
 Every unanswered call from a paid click is pure waste.
+I've audited accounts where 30%+ of ad spend was delivered outside staffed hours.
+That's money thrown away.

 The 20% Rule: Scaling Without Breaking Things